-Combining the flexibility of a handheld acquisition device with the world-aligned visualization and tracking of an AR HMD is a pairing that achieves high quality results and has direct, practical application in the use case of photogrammetric acquisition.
+Pairing the flexibility of a handheld acquisition device with the world-aligned visualization and tracking of an AR HMD achieves high quality results and has direct, practical application in the use case of photogrammetric acquisition.
 As AR interfaces become integrated into day-to-day life we anticipate that such multimodal combinations of devices will become increasingly beneficial.